 A Day at Bandelier National Monument

-was once home to the Ancestral Pueblo People, who lived in the area from approximately 1150 CE to 1550.
+The land of Bandelier National Monument was once home to the Ancestral Pueblo People, who lived in the area from approximately 1150 CE to 1550.
 Eventually, those that called this land home moved onto new pueblos in the Rio Grande Valley.
-Today, the people of Cochiti Pueblo are considered to be the most direct descendants.
+Today, the people of Cochiti Pueblo are considered the most direct descendants.

-Where to Stay in Northern New Mexico
+The Best Place to Stay in New Mexico

-, 5 of which are pet-friendly.
+We offer nine distinct guest rooms, five of which are pet-friendly.
 The true heart of New Mexico is integral to your experience at our Bed and Breakfast and is far from what you’d experience at a traditional hotel.